peterdsp/greece-prefectures-and-units/README.md

 Each GeoJSON feature contains the following properties:
 - `id`: Unique identifier for the prefecture/prefecture unit.
 - `name`: Prefecture or prefecture unit name in English.
-- `name_Greek`: Prefecture or prefecture unit name in Greek.
+- `name_greek`: Prefecture or prefecture unit name in Greek.

 ### Example GeoJSON Feature:
 ```json